nyu-dl/dl4marco-bert/README.md

 Training for 400k iterations takes approximately 70 hours on a TPU v2.
 Alternatively, you can [download the trained model used in our submission here](https://storage.googleapis.com/bert_msmarco_data/pretrained_models/trained_bert_large.zip) (~3.4GB).

+## TREC-CAR
+You can download our [BERT Large trained on TREC-CAR here](https://drive.google.com/open?id=1fzcL2nzUJMUd0w4J5JIeASSrN4uHlSqP).
+We also made available a [BERT Large model pretrained on the training set of TREC-CAR](https://drive.google.com/open?id=1Ovc8DPtgQ411bUo-_UDSDVqpPsoWXvmG).
+This pretraining was necessary because the [official pre-trained BERT models](https://github.com/google-research/bert) were pre-trained on the full Wikipedia, and therefore they have seen, although in an unsupervised way, Wikipedia documents that are used in the test set of TREC-CAR.
+Thus, to avoid this leak of test data into training, we pre-trained the BERT re-ranker only on the half of Wikipedia used by TREC-CAR’s training set.

 #### How do I cite this work?
 ```